-- Additionally, there are certain problematic pay practices that are deemed "significant," the presence of which will likely result in an adverse recommendation from ISS, such being: - Repricing without shareholder approval, - Excessive perquisites or tax gross-ups, - New or extended executive agreements that provide for: - Change-in-control payments exceeding 3x base + average/target/most recent bonus, - Single trigger or modified single trigger change-in-control severance payments without a substantial diminution of duties, and - Excise tax gross-ups for change-in-control payments - Noteworthy and relatively new is that ISS added the following to the list of "significant" problematic pay practices: - Insufficient executive compensation disclosure by externally-managed issuers, such that a reasonable assessment of the pay programs and practices for such externally-managed issuers is not possible - "Good Reason" termination definitions in new or materially amended agreements that are not conducive to an adverse constructive discharge theory and present windfall risk.
-Definitions that are triggered by the failure of an acquiring entity to assume the agreement in question will no longer trigger the problematic pay practices policy
+- Additionally, there are certain problematic pay practices that are deemed "significant," the presence of which will likely result in an adverse recommendation from ISS, such being: - Repricing without shareholder approval, - Excessive perquisites or tax gross-ups, - New or extended executive agreements that provide for: - Change-in-control payments exceeding 3x base + average/target/most recent bonus, - Single trigger or modified single trigger change-in-control severance payments without a substantial diminution of duties, - Excise tax gross-ups for change-in-control payments, - "Good Reason" termination definitions that are not conducive to an adverse constructive discharge theory and present windfall risk.
+[Note: Definitions that are triggered by the failure of an acquiring entity to assume the agreement in question no longer trigger the problematic pay practices policy.] - Multi-year guaranteed awards or increases that are not at risk due to rigorous performance conditions, and - Liberal change-in-control definition combined with any single trigger change-in-control benefits - Insufficient executive compensation disclosure by externally-managed issuers, such that a reasonable assessment of the pay programs and practices for such externally-managed issuers is not possible - Severance payments made when termination is not clearly disclosed as involuntary, - Any other provision or practice deemed to be egregious and presents a significant risk to investors